Stop! Don’t press that Run Campaign button! At least not until you have completed these 11 steps.

 What other steps have you done before running any Facebook or Instagram campaigns?
 Let me know by leaving a quick comment below right now.

 Do consider attending classes like Creating Effective Paid Ads On Facebook and Hype Your Brand On Instagram to get a better understanding of how to market on Facebook and Instagram.
 Or simply check out CreativeLive free online classes and watch streaming broadcasts!
-You can also join online courses at Udemy~
+You can also join online courses at Fiverr Learn~